 - Spanish is the dominant language in the Western Hemisphere.

-- Spanish is spoken in at least 44 countries
+- It is spoken in more than 44 countries.

-- Spanish is part of the Indo-European language family
+- It is part of the Indo-European language family.

-Spanish is part of the Indo-European language family, which is spoken by more than a third of the world’s population.
-Other members of this language family include French, English, German, the Slavic languages, the Scandinavian languages and various Indian languages.
-Spanish is also part of the Romance languages subcategory, a small group of languages that includes Portuguese, French, Catalan, Italian and Romanian.
+Spanish is a member of the Indo-European language family, which is spoken by more than a third of the world’s population.
+This family also includes languages like French, English, German, the Slavic languages, the Scandinavian languages and various Indian languages.
+Spanish is also included in the subcategory of a Romance language.
+Remember that the Romance languages include others such as Portuguese, French, Catalan, Italian and Romanian.

-Experts have not been able to determine the exact century in which the Castilian Latin of the north-central region of Spain turned into Spanish.
-However, there is agreement that laws passed by King Alfonso in the thirteenth century to establish Spanish as an official language to be used in government helped shape the language.
-When Columbus sailed to the Americas in 1492, his version of Spanish had evolved to the point where Spanish speakers today could easily understand it.
+Experts cannot specify the exact date when Spanish became a language.
+However, they know that it was in the eighteenth century when the Latin-Castilian of the north-central region of Spain became Spanish.
+Historians also suggest that King Alfonso X of Castile established Spanish as the official language of the Peninsula as early as the 13th century.
+In addition, when Columbus sailed to America in 1492, his version of Spanish had evolved to the point where Spanish speakers today could easily understand it.

 With a population of more than 121 million people who speak Spanish, Mexico is geographically the largest Spanish-speaking country.
 With almost 53 million people, the United States is home to the second largest Spanish-speaking population in the world, followed by Colombia, Spain and Argentina.

 Some say that Spanish is a unique language.
 And that is true.
 Its peculiarities make it special and different from other languages.
 But is it unique or is there more than one “Spanish” language?
 We are sorry to have to tell you that Spanish is not as unique as it might seem.

 Many Spanish speakers communicate in their own version of Spanish which, although governed by common spelling, syntactic and grammatical rules, is different because of the richness of having its own vocabulary and in the way that certain letters and groups of letters are pronounced.